 To the best of our knowledge, there is no other work that directly aims to address the problem of counterfactual influence caused by the divergence of the counterfactual path from the observed one.
 Nevertheless, there is growing field of work focusing on the intersection between causality and various other domains, including reinforcement learning and planning.

-\paragraph{Causal RL} Causality can often improve the performance of RL algorithms~\cite{zeng2023survey, scholkopf2021toward}, especially when when data is scarce, or where exploration may be dangerous or infeasible \cite{lu2020sample}.
-In such cases, counterfactual reasoning can be used to augment datasets with counterfactual data, improve the efficiency and performance of RL algorithms \cite{lu2020sample, buesing2018woulda}, and generate explanations \cite{oberst2019counterfactual, tsirtsis2021counterfactual, tsirtsis2023finding}.
-Causal reasoning is also useful at training-time: if an agent can perform informative interventions to learn the causal structure of its environment, it would enable performing more structured exploration when learning optimal policies \cite{dasgupta2019causal}.
-In addition to MDPs, causal RL has also been successfully applied to Multi-Arm Bandit problems \cite{lattimore2019causalbandits, madhavan2021intervention} and Dynamic Treatment Regimes \cite{zhang2019dtr}.
+\paragraph{Causal RL} Causality can often improve the performance of RL algorithms~\citep{zeng2023survey, scholkopf2021toward}, especially when data is scarce, or where exploration may be dangerous or infeasible \citep{lu2020sample}.
+In such cases, counterfactual reasoning can be used to augment datasets with counterfactual data, improving the efficiency and performance of RL algorithms \citep{lu2020sample, buesing2018woulda}, to generate counterfactual paths as a causal explanation for how an observed policy could be improved \citep{oberst2019counterfactual, tsirtsis2021counterfactual, NEURIPS2023_09ae6bea, gajcin2024acter}, or to measure the influence of an individual agent's action/treatment decision on the outcome in a multi-agent setting \citep{triantafyllou2024agentspecific} (a different notion of influence to the notion of counterfactual influence in this paper).

+Causal reasoning is also useful at training-time: if an agent can perform informative interventions to learn the causal structure of its environment, it would enable performing more structured exploration when learning optimal policies \citep{dasgupta2019causal}.
+In addition to MDPs, causal RL has also been successfully applied to Multi-Arm Bandit problems \citep{lattimore2019causalbandits, madhavan2021intervention} and Dynamic Treatment Regimes \citep{zhang2019dtr}.

-\paragraph{Planning} Our work is related to the field of explainable planning~\cite{fox2017explainable} and in particular contrastive explanations~\cite{borgo2018towards}, which focuses on offering explanations about alternative sequence of actions in classic planning scenarios. \citet{krarup2021contrastive} propose a method to restrict the model by implementing constraints based on user questions, thereby providing structured explanations for the planning procedure as a negotiation. \citet{stein2021generating} extends this to explanations for plans in partially-revealed environments.
+\paragraph{Planning} Our work is related to the field of explainable planning~\citep{fox2017explainable} and in particular contrastive explanations~\citep{borgo2018towards}, which focuses on offering explanations about alternative sequence of actions in classic planning scenarios. \citet{krarup2021contrastive} propose a method to restrict the model by implementing constraints based on user questions, thereby providing structured explanations for the planning procedure as a negotiation. \citet{stein2021generating} extends this to explanations for plans in partially-revealed environments.
 However, it should be noted that these counterfactual explanations do not adjust the transition probabilities based on the observed path in the counterfactual world.